Methoni Sea Castle.

 The stone and narrow stairs lead to the first floor which is surrounded by walls and holes for cannons.

 Other narrow stairs lead to the second storey of the tower with a semicircular dome.
 It is interesting how it looks since it was built about 1500 by Venetians, and the Ottomans completed it in the 16th century.

 The view of the blue sea, the Sea Gate and the Bourtzi Tower is amazing.
 Everything looks like one captured moment of the long history, while the fresh and strong wind is blowing across the sea and between the fortified walls…

 Well, Methoni is located 64 km from Kalamata, the capital and central port of the Messinia region.
 You can get there by car or by KTEL bus – it takes about 1h 40m.
 But if you are coming from Athens, it is about 290 km away.

 Visiting hours: every day from 8 to 15, except on Mondays and a few holidays.
 The ticket is 3 euros for adults, and it takes about 1-2 hours to visit the castle.

-When you finish visiting the castle, you can go to the sandy beach near the Methoni walls, take a coffee or have lunch in taverns close to the beach.
+When you finish visiting the castle, you can go to the sandy beach near the Methoni walls, have a coffee or have lunch in taverns close to the beach.

-But it is another story, and you can read more about it in the next post on the blog here.
+But it is another story, and you can read more about it here.

-So, if you are a fan of ancient history, Methoni Castle will be certainly an interesting place to visit and explore.
+So, if you are a fan of ancient history, this castle will be certainly an interesting place to visit and explore.